dougeby/IntuneDocs/intune/app-protection-policies-configure-windows-10.md

 ## To configure the MAM provider

-1. Sign in to the Azure portal and Choose **Azure Active Directory.**
+1. Sign in to the Azure portal, and choose **Azure Active Directory.**

 2. Choose **Mobility (MDM and MAM)** in the **Manage** group.